 Any vintage shopping tips?

-What are some of your favorites place to eat, visit or shop in Portland?
+What are some of your favorite places to eat, visit and shop (vintage or not!) in Portland?